ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.8.6 =
+* Added new link checker tool to find links without any category assigned
+* Hide category filter from link list if no categories defined
+* Hide tag filter from link list if no tags defined

 = 6.8.5 =
 * Links can now be ordered by using the values stored in custom text fields
 * Inline RSS feed display now shows an error if RSS feed is invalid